Fitness Model Sarah Houchens Shows Off Her Booty In Tight Blue Leggings & Sports Bra

 The model wore her long, golden locks parted to the side and styled in ringlet curls that fell down her back and over her shoulder.
 She also sported a full face of makeup.

-The glam look included defined eyebrows, thick lashes, and black eyeliner, as well as pink blush, and a shimmering highlighter on her face.
+The glam look included defined eyebrows, thick lashes, and black eyeliner.
+She added a healthy glow with some pink blush, and a shimmering highlighter on her face.
 She completed the application with a dark pink lipstick.

 In the background of the pictures, some green plants can be seen on a balcony behind Sarah.
 In the caption, she tells her fans to do the things they were too lazy to do yesterday.